 I was tapped to help return farm and ranch news coverage to the paper on a weekly basis and to serve in an advisory role for newspaper staff who might be unfamiliar with such issues.
 That page, built around my weekly feature column, became its own Sunday section within six months, with me supplying nearly all its content, with my byline appearing all over the paper.
 I even wrote a few Page 1 features.
 My face appeared in various in-house newspaper promotions and billboard advertisement across the largely rural readership area.

 Field Editor/Staff Writer/PR Specialist

-My primary focus was keeping the bureau’s print and online publications stocked with content (Texas Agriculture‘s 20 issues per year; Texas Neighbor’s four issues per year, The Cornerpost member newsletter’s 52 editions a year, Texas Ag Online, a daily Texas ag news source), work that took me all over Texas, the United States and a dozen foreign countries.
-I also shot regular footage, recorded interviews and wrote stories for the bureau’s regular RFD-TV Network shows and the statewide radio news network, stories that regularly won top national press awards.
-Additionally, I ghost wrote several speeches and commentaries for organization leaders, assisted in drafting of state and national legislation, served on the bureau’s issues management team, supported group lobby efforts and assisted with training and support of local members across state.
+My primary focus was keeping the bureau’s print and online publications stocked with content (Texas Agriculture’s 20 issues per year; Texas Neighbor’s four issues per year, The Cornerpost member newsletter’s 52 issues per year, Texas Ag Online, a daily Texas ag news source).
+The work took me all over Texas, the United States, and a dozen foreign countries.
+I also shot regular footage, recorded interviews and wrote stories for the bureau’s regular RFD-TV Network shows and the statewide radio news network, a few of which won top national broadcast awards.
+Additionally, I ghost wrote several speeches and commentaries for organization leaders, assisted in drafting of state and national legislation, served on the bureau’s issues management team, supported group lobby efforts and assisted with training and support of bureau membership across state.

 Editor & Publisher/Managing Editor